ckan/ckanext-scheming/README.md

 The `tag_vocabulary` value is used for the name of the tag vocabulary that will store the valid choices for a multiple-choice field.

+Tag vocabularies are global to the CKAN instance so this name should be made uniqe by prefixing it with a domain name in reverse order and the name of the schema.